medizininformatik-initiative/mii-process-feasibility/README.md

 ## Usage

-You can test the processes by following the [README](codex-processes-docker-test-setup/README.md) in the `codex-processes-docker-test-setup` directory.
+You can test the processes by following the [README](codex-processes-ap2-docker-test-setup/README.md) in the `codex-processes-ap2-docker-test-setup` directory.

 ## License